-3. Refrain from indulging in any behavior that can be construed as deviant.
+- 1. If an honorary member misses three unexcused meetings or functions, a letter of termination will be issued by the Student Government Advisor. - 2.
+Refrain from indulging in any behavior that can be construed as deviant.
 Personal relationships should be kept private and not be on public display.
-Should the issue need to be addressed by the SGA or the Dean of Student Services, it may be cause for dismissal from their respective titles.

-4. Refrain from smoking, consuming of alcoholic beverages, or drugs.
-Should this issue need to be addressed by the SGA or the Dean of Student Services, it may be cause for dismissal from the title.

-5. As Titleholders, the honorary member's will be expected to participate in all Student Government Association and college functions.
+Should the issue need to be addressed by the SGA or the Dean of Student Services, it may be cause for dismissal from their respective titles. - 3.
+Refrain from smoking, consuming of alcoholic beverages, or drugs.
+Should this issue need to be addressed by the SGA or the Dean of Student Services, it may be cause for dismissal from the title. - 4.
+As Titleholders, the honorary member's will be expected to participate in all Student Government Association and college functions.
 If called upon, they must also participate in community activities in which the Student Government Association of the College is involved in or invited to participate in.
 Titleholders must obtain authorization from the Dean of Student or Student Government Advisor to attend any function outside of the realm of ASCC activities.
 If the titleholders miss three appearances or participation, a warning letter will be issued from the SGA Advisor stating if by any reason they miss the next appearance / participation they will be released from all duties as titleholders and the 1st runner -ups will be the new titleholders.
-Any candidate for Miss ASCC may not be married or a "natural" mother.
-Should Miss ASCC become married or pregnant at any time within her reign as Miss ASCC, she will automatically be dismissed from the title and any remaining scholarship funds or prizes will be voided.
-A replacement will be sough from the remaining runners-up.